PlayStation: PlayStation 4

 The PlayStation 4 (PS4) was announced by Sony Computer Entertainment at a press conference on February 20, 2013.
 In the meeting, Sony revealed some hardware specifications of the new console.
-The eighth-generation system, launched in the fourth quarter of 2013, introduced the x86 architecture to the PlayStation series.
+It introduced the x86 architecture to the PlayStation series.
 According to lead system architect, Mark Cerny, development on the PlayStation 4 began as early as 2008.
 PlayStation Europe CEO Jim Ryan emphasized in 2011 that Sony wanted to avoid launching the next-generation console behind the competition.

 Among the new applications and services, Sony introduced the PlayStation App, allowing PS4 owners to turn smartphones and tablets into a second screen to enhance gameplay.
 The company also planned to debut PlayStation Now game streaming service, powered by technology from Gaikai.
 By incorporating a share button on the new controller and making it possible to view in-game content being streamed live from friends, Sony planned to place more focus on social gameplay as well.
 The PlayStation 4 was first released in North America on November 15, 2013.
+As part of the eighth generation of video game consoles, it competes with Microsoft's Xbox One and Nintendo's Wii U and Switch.